PsychoPunkSage/Shebang/Readings/find.md

 </details>

-> How to find only file/ only directory in a given path.
+> Find only file/directory in a given path.
 ```bash
 find /path/ type -f
 ```